How to create a calculation of the previous month value using DAX formulas in Power BI?

 - The DateKey time column is a date used a the key for Power BI joins.

-Check also the possibility to store the total of the sales on one unique day, like the 31st of January 2020 for example.
+Check also the possibility to store the total sales of one month on one unique day.
+Like the 31st of January 2020 for the January month for instance.
 Indeed, the goal is to introduce a unique date key for the time DAX functions, to enable the previous month sales calculation.
-To create the measure, use the previous month DAX function, it’s official documentation and syntax are available on Microsoft website..
+To create the measure, use the previous month DAX function, it’s official documentation and syntax are available on Microsoft website.

 Calculate the previous month from a Power BI data source

-In this first example, use Power BI Desktop and a Power BI file (pbix extension) to map the column from the data source.
-And in the Visual Studio development software for a Tabular Model.
+In this first example, use Power BI Desktop and a Power BI file (pbix extension) to map directly the column from the data source.
+And in the Visual Studio development software for a Tabular Model using SSAS.

 Use two levels of formulas to calculate the previous month

-Then create the last month sales measure with this second formula:
+Then create the last month sales measure using this second DAX formula below:

-In this Power BI tutorial, the two examples shows how easy it is to calculate a Power BI previous month value with the DAX native time functions.
-In this previous one on DAX functions, check out how to create a YTD calculation in DAX with Power BI.
+In this Power BI tutorial, the two examples shows how easy it is to calculate a Power BI previous month value using the DAX PREVIOUSMONTH time function.
+In this previous tutorial on DAX functions, check out how to create a YTD calculation using DAX and Power BI.